uhm-coe/authorizer/readme.txt

 == Changelog ==

+= 2.9.3 =
+* Fix uncaught CAS exception triggering the new Fatal Error Recovery system (email to admins) in WordPress 5.2.
+* Fix spacing on Authorizer Settings page.
+* Update screenshots.

 = 2.9.2 =
 * Fix for broken translations in 2.9.0.
 Props @julienlusson for the pull request!
 * Updated French translations.
 Props @julienlusson for the pull request!